-Have you been mulling over travel lately?
-For some people, choosing to book a flight and file that leave is a choice that’s been a long time coming.
+Have you been mulling over whether you should travel or not lately?
+For some people, booking a flight and filing that leave are easy decisions.
 But if travelling is still up for debate, you have to weigh the pros and cons, because whether you like it or not, sometimes the consequences overshadow everything else.

 Also read: Travel Selfies — When Are They Not Okay?